Evertcolombia/card_validator_service/README.md

 ## Structure
 In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
 Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.

-In our case, we have one single resource, `cards`, so we will use the following URLS - `/cards/` and `/cards/<card_num>` for collections and elements, respectively:
+In our case, we have one single resource, `cards`, so we will use the following URLS - `/cards/`

 Endpoint |HTTP Method | CRUD Method | Result
 -- | -- |-- |--